Commencement 2009: President Brian C. Mitchell's text

 It is a privilege to welcome to the podium Mr. Elie Wiesel.

-Graduates, you leave this great University, your University, carrying on a tradition of excellence.
+Tradition of excellence Graduates, you leave this great University, your University, carrying on a tradition of excellence.
 As alumni, you can ensure by your continued involvement with Bucknell that those who come after you will have a similarly positive and rewarding experience here.

 Go forward with confidence.
 You are Bucknellians.